geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 - Individual Pursuits and Obsessions
   - Joel Waul's example of obsessively creating the world's largest ball of rubber bands.
   - Waul's practical idea and dedication to his creation.
-  - Author's fascination with individuals dedicating themselves to seemingly insignificant projects.
+  - John's fascination with individuals dedicating themselves to seemingly insignificant projects.
 - The World's Largest Ball of Paint
   - Story of the world's largest ball of paint in Alexandria, Indiana.
   - How Mike Carmichael started and maintained the ball of paint.